 8.North Port-Sarasota-Bradenton, FL 16.99%

 With 4 out of the top ten growing metro areas being from Texas, we will see several cities in Texas make an appearance in the top of fastest-growing cities in the U.S.

 Suburbs and large cities alike have experienced a large population growth in the last few years.
 Considering both the 2010 census as well as the most recent growth spurts, these cities kept the growing trend going as it dropped significantly throughout the nation.

-At the top of the fastest-growing cities in the U.S. we have Apex, NC that had a population increase of 8% in the last year.
-Also known as the peak of good living and ranked as the best place to live by Money Magazine, Apex is a city with 11 miles of greenway, many festivals, a historic Downtown and is one the safest 100 cities in America.
+At the top of the fastest-growing cities in the U.S., we have Apex, NC that had a population increase of 8% in the last year.
+Also known as the peak of good living and ranked as the best place to live by Money Magazine, Apex is a city with 11 miles of greenway, many festivals, a historic Downtown, and is one of the safest 100 cities in America.
 Real estate agents in Apex, NC would find no struggle in accommodating you and your family here.